Following Queen Elizabeth's death, we repost John Rees' article on the real place of the monarchy in British politics

 The palace denied the Princes, Saudi and British, discussed the arms deal.
-But Andrew Smith from the Campaign Against the Arms Trade says: ‘It is clear that Prince Charles has been used by the UK government and BAe Systems as an arms dealer’.
-This was Charles’ 10th visit to the Saudi regime and was made at the request of the Foreign Office.
+But Andrew Smith from the Campaign Against the Arms Trade says: ‘It is clear that Prince Charles has been used by the UK government and BAE Systems as an arms dealer’.
+This was Charles’ tenth visit to the Saudi regime and was made at the request of the Foreign Office.

-A previous investigation into UK-Saudi arms deal, Margaret Thatcher’s sale of Tornado fighters in the Al Yamamah deal, was blocked by Tony Blair on ‘national security grounds’.
+An investigation into a previous UK-Saudi arms deal, Margaret Thatcher’s sale of Tornado fighters in the Al Yamamah deal, was blocked by Tony Blair on ‘national security grounds’.

 One senior former diplomat commented on Prince Andrew’s outburst saying: ‘Andrew is an idiot and puts it crudely, and it was wrong to suggest the bribery was acceptable’ but he is ‘a net asset to Britain.
 Built in the price is the fact he does speak his mind, and he does have a short fuse.
 But he gets on with the Saudis, who like a prince’.